 - Line up house sitter if appropriate.
 Do you have multiple pets, lots of plants that need watering, and loads of packages coming?
 A house sitter might be easiest solution to these problems.
 These days there may be nearby college students studying from home who might be grateful for a change of scenery and a small influx of cash.

 - Consider alerting the local police to your departure.
 Some jurisdictions will perform courtesy police drive-bys for residents who are traveling.

 - Bring in outdoor trash cans, porch furniture or other loose items, pending weather.
 In addition to checking the weather forecast at your travel destination, you should check what the forecast will be at home while you’re away.
 If there are any storms predicted, be sure to bring in any loose items that you would normally secure if you were home during a serious weather event.

 - Adjust the heat or air-conditioning settings in your home for energy savings.
-During the summer, you can typically get away with turning off your air-conditioner when you’re not home.
+Depending on where you live, you may be able to turn the air conditioning off (or set it warmer than usual) while your travel.
 If you live in a colder climate and are traveling during the winter, turn down your heat, but don’t fully turn it off.
 No one wants to come home to frozen or burst pipes.

 - Hire someone to maintain your outdoor areas.
 You should continue to keep your lawn mowed or your snow shoveled so that potential thieves are not aware of your departure.

 - Clean your refrigerator of perishable items.
 No one wants to come home to a fridge full of molding veggies and curdled milk.
 Be sure to consume or toss anything that might go bad while you’re away.

 - Put a hold on any newspapers or other regular home deliveries.